-There are two skills laboratories located at the main campus building.
-These labs are used for teaching the lab components of courses such as Health Assessment and Foundations, and Medical Surgical Nursing.
+There are three skills laboratories located in rooms 350, 353, and 356.
+These labs are used for teaching the lab components of courses such as Health Assessment, Foundations, and Medical Surgical Nursing.
 One of the skills labs is made available on various days/times each quarter for open lab time, for students wishing to gain additional practice for their classes.
 Students sign-in for open lab time.
 On the sign-in sheet, students must indicate the skills they will practice.
 Signing in allows the skills lab faculty to assess effectiveness and use of open lab opportunities and allows for appropriate planning for consecutive quarters.
 The open lab schedule changes quarterly as it is based on lab space availability.

+Simulation laboratory rooms are located in Rooms 355, 352, 356, 360, and 364.
 Simulation lab hours are scheduled based on course requirements.
-Frequently, space permitting, there is practice time made available each quarter in the simulation lab at the Annex.
-Just as with the skills labs in the main building, students are encouraged to sign-up for practice time in the simulation lab.
+Frequently, space permitting, there is practice time made available each quarter in the simulation lab.
+Just as with the skills labs, students are encouraged to sign-up for practice time in the simulation lab.
 Please refer to the simulation schedule on the College's LMS for the day and time of the various simulation labs.

-Learning Resource Center (Library) & Reading Room
+Learning Resource Center (Library)